Children's Center

 About the Children's Center

-The Children's Center offers early childhood education and care for children from ages 3 months up to 6 years old year round and full day.
+The Children's Center offers early childhood education and care for children from ages 3 months up to 5 years old year round and full day.
+We offer school age care throughout the summer months for children who just finished up kindergarten through 11 years old.

 Learn more about the Children's Center